Dualisms, Avatars, Enlightenment, and The Perennial Philosophy

 killing each other, over what amounts to semantics.
 Even the debate between atheists and religionists misses the point, because there is a Middle

-Way that avoids all the contentious jabbering.
+Way that avoids all the conflict and consternation.

 The real world is right in front of your face, plain as day.
 You don't need credos and catechisms to grasp your place in the Universe.
-Tell
+Once you figure out how to turn off your 'monkey mind' and focus on the Eternal Now, your 'existence' is no longer an issue or problem.* But of course,

-that is the trick, isn't it?
+that's the trick, isn't it?
 A trick that very few humans have accomplished throughout the ages.

 Those that have--Buddha, Lao-Tzu, Bodhidharma, Krishnamurti, perhaps even Jesus--have typically devoted their lives to helping others